Autonomous Robotics slides |

 Grading

-Grading will be based on the following:
+Grading will be based on the following.
+This may be adjusted as the class progresses.

 Change Policy